 Known for its mild, coastal climate, pristine coastal grassland, and fresh marine air — with virtually no pollution from traffic or factories — the area is a quiet escape from city life.
 For some, the seasons can prove confusing.
 Summer air is cooled by daily, sometimes constant fog, and the grass is dried up.
 Winters are cool, lush, green, foggy and wet.
 No matter what people think, cows excel in this climate.

 A Straus cow’s life isn’t complicated.
-The nearly 300 Straus organic dairy cows (Jersey, Holstein, and Jersey-Holstein cross breeds), roam 500 acres of pasture during the day and, when night falls, they sleep on cow mats with natural bedding in an open barn.
+The 270 Straus organic dairy cows (Jersey, Holstein, and Jersey-Holstein cross breeds), roam 500 acres of pasture during the day and, when night falls, they sleep on cow mats with natural bedding in an open barn.
+Animal welfare is a critical element of the Straus Farm’s philosophy — Straus cows are treated well and are given a great deal of affection.